-Most patients enrolled in Hospitalization at Home (HaH) arrive in the emergency room for treatment of an acute condition.
-In general, patients eligible for care in a HaH program require hospitalization, but also meet other medical and social criteria to ensure that the program is safe and appropriate for them.
-Also, patients must live in a stable residence that meets their needs for safety, shelter, and basic utilities while residing in the parts of New York City that are served by this program.
+Most patients enrolled in Hospitalization at Home (HaH) might otherwise need to be in the emergency department or hospital for the treatment of an acute condition.
+Patients eligible for care in a HaH program require inpatient hospital services, and also meet other medical and social criteria to ensure that the program is safe and appropriate for them.
+They must reside in the parts of New York City that are served by this program.

-Back in the home, patients receive hospital-level care from a team of doctors, nurse practitioners, nurses, and other professionals.
+Once back home, patients receive hospital-level care from a team of doctors, nurse practitioners (NPs), physician assistants (PAs), nurses, and other professionals.
 This care includes:

-- Multiple daily visits by nurses who will monitor health status, give you your medications, communicate with doctors, and answer any medical questions
+- Multiple visits by nurses who will monitor your health status, give you medications, communicate with your clinician team, and answer any medical questions

 - Lab services, IV medications, oxygen and other necessary equipment brought directly to the home

 - On-call service—24 hours a day, seven days a week—to respond to any urgent or immediate needs

 - Care coordination to work with you and your family to develop a follow-up plan as needed